 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 371 The Nineteenth-Century Novel (3 sem. hrs.)
-A study of representative novels from nineteenth century Britain.
-The novel as a genre flourished during this time as the novel's form was shaped by writers such as Jane Austen, Charlotte Brontë, Charles Dickens, and George Eliot.
+A study of representative novels from nineteenth-century Britain.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 372 Romantic Poetry and Poetics (3 sem. hrs.)
-A study of the poetry created by the six major poets grouped under the term "romantic": William Blake, William Wordsworth, Samuel Taylor Coleridge, Lord Byron (George Gordon), Percy Bysshe Shelley, and John Keats.
-Students consider both the poetry and critical theories of these influential authors.
+A study of the poetry created by the authors grouped under the term "Romantic."
+Students will consider both the poetry and critical theories of these influential authors.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 382 Modern British Literature (3 sem. hrs.)
 A study of representative works in British fiction and poetry that have been most influential in shaping and reflecting twentieth-century sensibilities and imaginations.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 384 Contemporary Canadian Fiction (3 sem. hrs.)
-A study of representative works of contemporary Canadian fiction and the development of the postmodern, post-colonial, post-national novel.
-Authors (a minimum of six) may include: a selection of Margaret Atwood, Dionne Brand, Timothy Findley, Jack Hodgins, Hugh Hood, Thomas King, Yann Martel, Rohinton Mistry, Alice Munro, Michael Ondaatje, Sky Lee, Jane Urquhart, Guy Vanderhaeghe, and Rudy Wiebe.
+A study of representative works of contemporary Canadian fiction and the development of the postmodern, post-colonial, and post-national novel.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 390 Individual Authors and Literary Themes (3 sem. hrs.)
 Designed to give students the opportunity to study the works of significant writers while also providing opportunities for engagement with thematic concerns and special topics in literary studies.
 NB: Students may take more than one version of this course.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 391 Children's Literature (3 sem. hrs.)
 A survey of children's literature from the sixteenth century to the present, examining representative texts and changing attitudes towards children and their books.
-Various approaches to the literature are used, although emphasis is on close critical readings of the prescribed texts.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 392 Fantasy Literature (3 sem. hrs.)
-Approaches to the genre of fantasy literature, including the study of early works (such as Beowulf and Sir Gawain and the Green Knight) that shaped the imagination of creators of modern fantasy such as C.S.
+A study of the genre of fantasy literature, including some early works (such as Beowulf and Sir Gawain and the Green Knight) that shaped the imagination of creators of modern fantasy such as C.S.
 Lewis and J.R.R.
 Tolkien.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 393 Canadian Drama (3 sem. hrs.)
 A survey of Canadian plays, starting with the first official play written in North America (a seventeenth century Canadian play) and progressing to twenty-first century dramatists and their texts.
 Students will engage in detailed analyses of plays: their structures, historical/cultural contexts, and present-day relevance.
 The plays explore a variety of topics and themes, including but not limited to family life, social issues, class struggles, oppression, and marginalization.
 Students will also read plays about Indigenous culture and plays by Indigenous writers.
 NB: Attendance at theatre performances is required.
 Cross-listed: THTR 343.
 Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
 (3-0) ENGL 394 Modern Drama (3 sem. hrs.)
 A study of eight to ten modern plays, British, American, and Canadian, representing different forms and approaches to drama in the last one hundred years.
 Cross-listed: THTR 344.